-Seeing your baby grow and develop is a fascinating experience -from birth onwards you will have plenty of exciting 'firsts' to look forward to are no longer able to achieve milestones that they previously could, speak to your doctor immediately
+Seeing your baby grow and develop is a fascinating experience - from birth onwards you will have plenty of exciting 'firsts' to look forward to.

 The figure below illustrates typical development patterns in the first few months of life, so you can see how your baby is progressing.
 Every baby is unique and the exact age individual babies reach these milestones may differ.